Wally Nightingale

 Warwick Alan "Wally" Nightingale (3 January 1956 – 6 May 1996) was an English guitarist.
-He founded the band that went on to become the Sex Pistols.
+He co-founded the band that went on to become the Sex Pistols.

 Early life

 Nightingale was born in West Kensington, London.
 He attended Christopher Wren Boys' School, in Shepherd's Bush, where he met Paul Cook and Steve Jones, who were also pupils.

 The Strand and The Swankers

 In 1972, at the end of their school years, Nightingale told Cook and Jones they should start a band.
 The three called themselves The Strand, after Roxy Music's song "Do the Strand"; Jones was the singer, Nightingale played guitar, and Cook was the drummer.
 Jones and Nightingale stole high-quality instruments and equipment from professional headline musical acts (including Bob Marley, Rod Stewart, and David Bowie) by breaking into venues where they were due to perform.
 The band began rehearsing at Nightingale's home in East Acton during the day when his parents were out at work.
 They soon added Del Noones (Paul Cook's brother-in-law) as a bassist, as well as a couple of Steve Jones's friends from Christopher Wren Boys' School, Steve Hayes and Jimmy Macken.
 They briefly had a conga player named Cecil as well.

 By late 1974, the band had begun rehearsing at one of the sound stages of Riverside Studios where Nightingale's father was working.
 Noones was fired from the band for not attending rehearsals; he was replaced by Glen Matlock, a part-time shop assistant at Malcolm McLaren's clothing shop, where Jones and Cook had begun socialising.
 During this period Nightingale wrote the music for "Did You No Wrong", a song which eventually became the B-side of the Sex Pistols' single "God Save the Queen".

 By this time, Bernie Rhodes had shown an interest in managing the band (which was now called The Swankers), but their only public performance was in early 1975 at a birthday party for one of Cook's friends in Chelsea.
 At the short three-song gig, the line-up consisted of Jones on vocals, Nightingale on guitar, Matlock on bass and Cook on drums.

 Jones, who was impressed by McLaren's prior involvement with the New York Dolls, repeatedly requested that McLaren become the band's manager, and in mid-1975 he agreed.
 However, McLaren thought Nightingale did not fit the image of the band he had in mind, and told Jones and Cook he would only manage them if they fired Nightingale.
 Jones, who did not feel comfortable in the singer's role, had been covertly working hard for several months to learn to play guitar.
 Nightingale was informed that he was being fired upon his arrival for a rehearsal.